M\"untz linear transforms of Brownian motion: Connection to stationary Ornstein-Uhlenbeck processes

-Note that the latter decomposition allows as well to resolve the system (\ref{system-0}). \end{proof} Our aim now is to look for the analogue of Theorem \ref{moving-average-representation} when $n=+\infty$.
-Observe that for the transform (\ref{MA}) to be well defined we merely need $\eta\in L^2(\mathbb{R}_+)$ and we even can take $\eta\in L^2_{\mathbb{C}}(\mathbb{R}_+)$.
+Our aim now is to look for the analogue of Proposition \ref{moving-average-representation} when $n=+\infty$.
+Observe that for the transform (\ref{MA}) to be well defined we merely need $\eta\in L^2(\mathbb{R}_+)$ and we can even take $\eta\in L^2_{\mathbb{C}}(\mathbb{R}_+)$.
 Of course, we need then to work with the Fourier-Plancherel transform instead of the Fourier transform.
-We recall that this is connected to the Hardy class $H^2_+$ of holomorphic functions $H$ in the upper half-plane $\mathbb{C}_+=\{z\in \mathbb{C}, \hbox{Im}(z)>0\}$ such that $\sup_{y>0}\int_{\mathbb{R}}|H(a+ib)|\,da<\infty$, see \cite{DM}.
+We recall that this is connected to the Hardy class $H^2_+$ of holomorphic functions $H$ in the upper half-plane $\mathbb{C}_+=\{z\in \mathbb{C}, \hbox{Im}(z)>0\}$ such that $\sup_{b>0}\int_{\mathbb{R}}\! |H(a+ib)|\,da<\infty$, see \cite{DM}.
 We gather in the following result some well known results which are mostly taken from \cite{hhm-00} and \cite{jeulin-yor93}; for completeness a full proof will be given. \begin{Theorem} Assuming that $W$ is a Brownian motion indexed by $\mathbb{R}$ and $B$ is a standard Brownian motion satisfying (\ref{def-W}) and (\ref{def-B}) then the following assertions are equivalent. \begin{itemize} \item[(1)] $\Lambda$ satisfies (\ref{MS}). \item[(2)] There exists a transform $S$ of the form (\ref{MA}) associated to $\Lambda$ such that $(S(W)_u, u\in \mathbb{R})$ is an Ornstein-Uhlenbeck process and

 for all $u\in \mathbb{R}$ where $\mathcal{H}(S(W))_u$ stand for the closed linear span of $\{S(W)_r, r\leq u\}$. \item[(3)] There exists a transform $T$ of the form (\ref{Volterra-general}) such that $(T(B)_t, t\geq 0)$ is a standard Brownian motion and